Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Results and Discussion

 Figure~\ref{fig:boxplot} visualises the distribution of oracle objectives across 100 replications for all five methods on both DGPs and all three penalty-weight configurations.
 Table~\ref{tbl:results_compact} summarises the median oracle spectral risk $J_{\mathrm{med}}$, cross-replication standard deviation $J_{\mathrm{SD}}$, and relative median gap to ACFS for all 30 method--setting combinations; full distributional statistics including inter-quartile ranges and expected-cost components are provided in Table~\ref{tbl:results_full} (Appendix~\ref{app:tables}).

 Two consistent patterns emerge across both DGPs.
-On DGP1, ACFS and GP-BO form a clear top tier at every $\lambda$; their marginal medians are close (within 2.62\% at most), with GP-BO holding a slightly lower marginal median at $\lambda=0.50$ and $\lambda=0.70$ and ACFS marginally ahead at $\lambda=0.90$.
-Despite this near-parity in central tendency, ACFS consistently exhibits substantially lower cross-replication dispersion: relative to GP-BO, the SD ratio ranges from $1.84\times$ to $1.90\times$ across the three DGP1 settings ($J_{\mathrm{SD}}$: ACFS $13{,}811$--$34{,}674$ versus GP-BO $25{,}438$--$65{,}961$).
+On DGP1, ACFS and GP-BO form a clear top tier at every $\lambda$; their marginal medians are close, with ACFS holding the lowest median at $\lambda=0.50$ and GP-BO marginally ahead at $\lambda=0.70$ ($-4.50\%$) and $\lambda=0.90$ ($-3.54\%$).
+All three differences are statistically insignificant (Section~\ref{sec:stats}).
+Despite this near-parity in central tendency, ACFS exhibits substantially lower cross-replication dispersion at the two higher penalty weights: the SD ratio relative to GP-BO is $1.86\times$ at $\lambda=0.70$ ($J_{\mathrm{SD}}$ $20{,}623$ versus $38{,}294$) and $2.53\times$ at $\lambda=0.90$ ($26{,}041$ versus $65{,}961$), while at $\lambda=0.50$ the two are comparable ($24{,}652$ versus $25{,}438$).
+This indicates that, under an equalised oracle budget, ACFS's advantage on the symmetric heavy-tailed benchmark is one of \emph{robustness} rather than of central tendency: it trims the upper tail of the replication-level loss distribution without sacrificing median quality.

 On DGP2, the picture shifts decisively in ACFS's favour.
-ACFS achieves the lowest median in all three $\lambda$ configurations, with gaps to GP-BO ranging from $6.0\%$ ($\lambda=0.70$) to $20.0\%$ ($\lambda=0.50$).
-The SD advantage is preserved: ACFS's $J_{\mathrm{SD}}$ is $1.65\times$ to $1.97\times$ lower than GP-BO's across DGP2 settings.
+ACFS achieves the lowest median in all three $\lambda$ configurations, with gaps to the nearest competitor of $8.6\%$ ($\lambda=0.70$, $0.90$) to $16.2\%$ ($\lambda=0.50$).
+The SD advantage is preserved: ACFS's $J_{\mathrm{SD}}$ is $1.68\times$ to $2.25\times$ lower than GP-BO's across DGP2 settings.
 This contrast between DGPs reflects the different demands each places on distributional approximation: under log-normal marginals, the objective landscape is more strongly right-skewed, making upper-tail estimation more delicate and ACFS's GRF-based conditional sampling more decisive.